-We have many educational resources for children to help with learning during this time.
+We have many educational resources for children and teens to help with remote learning.
 For adults who are home from work, this may be an ideal time to grow your job skills using our online learning resources.
-Note: If you need internet access, the Library's Wi-Fi extends into the parking lots of Centerville Library and Woodbourne Library.
+Note: If you need internet access, the Library's Wi-Fi extends into the Library's parking lots.

 Due to COVID-19, we are NOT accepting donations of materials until further notice.